canonical/platform-engineering-docs/reference/synapse/managed-microk8s-cluster.rst

 Submit firewall rules
 ~~~~~~~~~~~~~~~~~~~~~

-We need to add a FW rule to allow access to our Ingress.
+We need to add a firewall rule to allow access to our Ingress.

 This rule also allows communication from the K8S workers to Swift/Rados required by Synapse Media Integration.